Beijing 2022 cross-country skiing wrap-up – top stories, moments and records

 "My emotions cannot be expressed.
 I still have not realised that I am truly an Olympic champion.
 This last month, I believed in myself a lot and understood that I had to become an Olympic champion and I'm especially happy that I was able to do it here in the first race," Bolshunov said.

 Little did he know that four more medals would be coming his way in Beijing.
-After the last one, the 50km mass start (that ended up being a 30km race due to weather disruptions), he wore some shiny golden boots to celebrate.
+After the last one, the 50km mass start (that ended up being a 30km race due to weather disruptions), he wore a pair of shiny golden boots to celebrate.

-After winning the men's 15km classic and securing his third Olympic gold medal, Finnish cross-country star Iivo Niskanen could have celebrated with his teammates or even enjoyed a rest, but he chose to stand close to the finish line to wait for Colombian Carlos Andrés Quintana, the last skier to complete the race, and share a #StrongerTogether moment with him.
+After winning the men's 15km classic and securing his third Olympic gold medal, Finnish cross-country star Iivo Niskanen could have celebrated with his teammates or even enjoyed a rest, but he chose to stand close to the finish line to wait for Colombian Carlos Andrés Quintana, the last skier to complete the race, to share a #StrongerTogether moment alongside him.

 “I said, ‘Well done’.
 You need to respect each other as an athlete.
 Everyone has done lots of work to be here and it means a lot to take him across the finish line.